google-marketing-solutions/ads-policy-monitor/README.md

 that result in ads being disapproved, for example, the incorrect use of capitalisation.

-This solution pulls a daily snapshot of your ad policy approvals, stores them in BigQuery, and provides a Looker Studio dashboard template to monitor this.
+This solution pulls a daily snapshot of your ad and asset policy approvals, stores them in BigQuery, and provides a Looker Studio dashboard template to monitor this.

 When disapprovals happen you can take action by following the deeplink into Google Ads to get more information and take action.